Campaigning Forum Event Policies, Terms and Conditions (2023)

 If you’re not sure if this event is for you, get in touch and we can give you some further guidance.

-- Participation is only confirmed upon full receipt of the fees
+- Participation is only secure upon full receipt of the fees.

 - Interested participants apply by initial deadline